 The uniform rule states that ALL wrestlers (girls or boys) wearing a one-piece singlet shall wear a suitable undergarment which completely covers the buttocks and groin area.
 We recommend that all wrestlers wear compression shorts underneath their singlets/shorts when competing.

 Female wrestlers must also wear an undergarment that completely covers their breasts and minimizes the risk of exposure.
 A sports bra can satisfy this requirement if she is wearing a girls cut singlet and it can minimize exposure without also wearing a compression shirt.
 If wearing a boys cut singlet we recommend that girls wear a tight fitting compression shirt.
-Ultimately, the risk of exposure must be minimized to honor the rule as well as the comfort of our female athletes and so how that is best achieved (sports bra only, additional compression shirt) will depend on the fit of a singlet and each individual girl.
+Ultimately, the risk of exposure must be minimized to honor the rule as well as the privacy and comfort of our female athletes and so how that is best achieved (sports bra only, additional compression shirt) will depend on the fit of a singlet and each individual girl.

 If you are looking for a place to get girls cut (also known as high cut) singlets, the following is a list of some companies that sell them.
 Note that this list is not exhaustive and most major singlet companies now carry girls cut singlets.

-Custom and non-customized:
+Customized and non-customized:

 The weigh-in rules now require that a legal uniform (see above for what constitutes a uniform) be worn during weigh-ins and that no additional weight allowance be granted.
 Also, shoes and headgears are prohibited at weigh-ins.
 This is the same rule as the boys.
 The new weigh-in rules have allowed girls and boys to weigh-in at the same time - a separate weigh-in area or time is not required.

 For additional guidance as well as visuals illustrating these rules, please see our 2021-2022 PA Girls Rules Interpretation.